Yoga for all souls.

 Keri Brooks, Founder

 Originally from New England, Keri Brooks is a 4th generation Florida transplant.
 She completed her RYT 200-hour Hatha Yoga Teacher Training at Yoga Village in Clearwater and her 300-hour Vinyasa Teacher Training online at My Vinyasa Practice.
 After practicing yoga for 20+ years on and off, it was not until Keri began attending daily classes in 2017 that yoga finally “clicked” for her.
 Now she is excited to establish an online studio for the sign language community, especially for Deaf, Hard-of-Hearing, and DeafBlind community members.
 Keri believes that yoga is a lifestyle but also a life-long spiritual journey towards enlightenment and one that should be accessible for all.
-She enjoys living the Salt Life in Florida with her partner Sam and their four children.
+She enjoys living the Salt Life in Florida with her four precious children.

 Mara Stephens has been a freelance interpreter since 2011.
 She has been intimately involved with the Deaf community since 2004.
 Mara is passionate about wellness, health and nutrition.
 Amongst all her other careers, she is a 500-hour certified Yogi from Lighthouse Yoga in Brooklyn with Jared McCann.
 Yoga balances everything in her life.
 She has a daily practice, interprets yoga classes, and most recently began teaching yoga classes in ASL only.
 Mara grew up one of nine children and she is a twin.
 Her two children are the loves of her life.